 Compatibility with other financial assistance: You can have both an EIDL grant (see below section) and a PPP loan as long as you do not use the funds for the same purpose.
+If you ultimately receive a PPP loan or refinance an EIDL into a PPP loan, any advance amount received under the Emergency Economic Injury Grant Program would be subtracted from the amount forgiven in the PPP.
+In other words, if your business spends 100 percent of the PPP funds (say $10,000) on forgivable expenses, but you also receive an EIDL grant (say $3,000), all $10,000 will be forgiven, but you’ll be required to pay back to $3,000 under the PPP loan terms.
 You can also apply for a non-disaster SBA loan in addition to a PPP loan as long as you do not use the funds for the same purpose.
 Debt relief offered to businesses to non-disaster loans with the SBA does not apply to PPP loans (see below section).

 Apply here: Access the PPP application form here.
-You will need to complete and submit the PPP application with the required documentation to an approved lender by June 30, 2020.
-Small businesses and sole proprietors can apply for loans through SBA lenders starting this Friday, April 3.
-Independent contractors and self-employed individuals can apply for loans starting next Friday, April 10. **Note: speak with your SBA-approved lender first to ensure you fill out the correct application**
+You will need to complete and submit the PPP application with the required documentation.
+Small businesses and sole proprietors can apply for loans through SBA lenders starting Friday, April 3.
+Independent contractors and self-employed individuals can apply for loans starting Friday, April 10. **Note: speak with your SBA-approved lender first to ensure you fill out the correct application**

 Additional information: For more information, visit the Treasury Department’s CARES Act page, and contact your local SBA district office, Women’s Business Center, and/or SBA-approved lender for assistance.
 SCORE, a resource partner of the SBA, may also be able to help.